 About Brian Freedman

 Brian has been interviewed for articles in a number of publications, including Worth Magazine, USAirways Magazine, The Philadelphia Inquirer, Grape Magazine, and syndicated Associated Press pieces, among others domestically, as well as publications in Israel and Uruguay that have coincided with his visits to those countries to taste their wines and food.
-He has worked as a consulting sommelier for various restaurant projects and wine dinners, has consulted on the wine lists for three meals at New York’s prestigious James Beard House, and has had relationships with private collectors as a personal wine consultant.
-He also consulted on the wine list and beverage program at Talula’s Garden in Philadelphia, which was named one of the 10 best new restaurants in America 2011 by Bon Appetit Magazine and one of “America’s 100 Best Wine Restaurants 2012” by Wine Enthusiast Magazine in both 2012 and 2013.
+He has worked as a consulting sommelier for various restaurant projects and wine dinners, and has consulted on the wine lists for three meals at New York’s prestigious James Beard House.
+He also has had relationships with private collectors as a personal wine consultant, and consulted on the wine list and beverage program at, among others, Talula’s Garden in Philadelphia, which was named one of the 10 best new restaurants in America 2011 by Bon Appetit Magazine and one of “America’s 100 Best Wine Restaurants” by Wine Enthusiast Magazine in both 2012 and 2013.
 In addition, Brian has conducted wine-cellar assessments for clients looking to both purchase and sell their collections, and for an insurance adjuster in order to assess potentially damaged bottles.

-Brian has traveled throughout Spain, France, Italy, Portugal, Austria, Norway, England, Israel, Argentina, Mexico, the United States to experience the food, drink, and culture for his work, hosts monthly beverage and food classes at COOK Philadelphia (some based on his international and domestic travels), hosted two travel seminars at the Lodge at Woodloch, eats hundreds of restaurant meals a year, from four-star legends to hidden gems in tiny towns, serves as Membership Chair of the Wine Media Guild of New York, and recently completed his term as the Philadelphia Ambassador for Port and Champagne for the Center for Wine Origins.
+Brian has traveled to 22 countries around the world and extensively throughout the United States to experience the food, drink, and culture for his work.
+He hosts occasional beverage and food classes at COOK Philadelphia (some based on his international and domestic travels), hosted two travel seminars at the Lodge at Woodloch, eats hundreds of restaurant meals a year, serves as Membership Chair of the Wine Media Guild of New York, and in 2012 completed his term as the Philadelphia Ambassador for Port and Champagne for the Center for Wine Origins.
 Later that year, Brian was named the first American Ambassador for the Albariño Explorers Club from Rías Baixas, Spain, for 2013.